 A: Both original Xbox One console and Xbox One S have three USB 3.0 ports.
 See all ports on Xbox Support page.

 Storage Tips for Xbox One Users

 Now that we’ve gone through our list of the best external hard drives for Xbox One and Xbox One S, let’s look at different ways to save yourself some money, time, and headaches when upgrading your Xbox One’s storage.

 Xbox One bundle deals – often cheaper than just the console

 In case you don’t have an Xbox One console yet but are planning to get one, note that different 1TB internal hard drive deals are also available now.
 Bundle packages are much more popular now than ever before and are often times cheaper than just buying an “empty” Xbox One gaming console.
 For example, Tom Clancy’s Rainbow Six Siege 1TB bundle is cheaper than Xbox One 1TB console with no games.
-Check out our picks of the Best Xbox One Bundle Deals.

 The Gears of War: Ultimate Edition bundle is the most popular among its peers, mostly because it has been the cheapest way to get yourself a new Xbox One for a while now.
 Remember to keep an eye out for all the Xbox One bundles you can find if you are considering to buy a new Xbox One because different bundles frequently have huge discounts and their prices can drop well below $300 and even $200.

 Which is the best Xbox One bundle deal?